 The System shall maintain effective internal controls over financial reporting and observe the highest standards in financial reporting.
 Staff will continue to diligently monitor and update internal controls as necessary as well as continue to evaluate enterprise-wide risk through an assessment process.
-The System will continue to maintain the standards necessary to receive the Public Pension Coordinating Council award in recognition of meeting professional standards for plan design and administration as set forth in the Public Pension Standards, the Government Finance Officers Award (GFOA) for excellence in financial reporting for the Comprehensive Annual Financial Report, and the Government Finance Officers Award (GFOA) for excellence in financial reporting for the Popular Annual Financial Report.
+The System will continue to maintain the standards necessary to receive the Public Pension Coordinating Council award in recognition of meeting public pension standards for funding and administration, the Government Finance Officers Association Certificate of Achievement for Excellence in Financial Reporting for the Comprehensive Annual Financial Report, and the Government Finance Officers Association Award for Outstanding Achievement in Popular Annual Financial Reporting.